lucabarbaglia/FiGASR/README.md

 ![](man/figures/README-ECB%20Economic%20Bulletin-1.png)<!-- -->

-The `SentiBigNomicsR` algorithm leverages on a set of semantic rules to identify the part of text that relates and characterize the token of interest.
+The `FiGASR` algorithm leverages on a set of semantic rules to identify the part of text that relates and characterize the token of interest.
 The argument `oss` allows to run a *naive* sentiment computation by assigning a score to each word in the text without the usage of semantic rules (i.e., overall sentiment score).
 The figure below shows the sentiment computed with the proposed algorithm (in blue) and in the naive way (in red): the former captures the recessionary period more **timely** and **accurately** than the latter.

 ``` r
 ## Overall sentiment score